sitespeedio/coach/README.md

 The coach test your site in two steps:
  * Executes Javascript in your browser and check for performance, accessibility, best practice and collect general info about your page.
- * Analyze the [HAR file](http://www.softwareishard.com/blog/har-12-spec/) for your page together with relevant info from the DOM process [COMING SOON]
+ * Analyze the [HAR file](http://www.softwareishard.com/blog/har-12-spec/) for your page together with relevant info from the DOM process.

 You can run the different steps standalone but for the best result run them together.